ghdl/ghdl/doc/getting/Building.rst

 	- [@1138-4EB|@Paebbels] Replace link to VendorPrimitives, when the file is translated from md to rst.

 	- [@Paebbels] Add brief description of how the content in dist/windows is ordered.
+From :ghdlsharp:`279`:
+		- The content in dist/appveyor is for the AppVeyor flow.
+AppVeyor is a continuous integration service like Travis-CI, but is offers a Windows Server 2012 R2 machine.
+The AppVeyor flow has more scripts than the Travis-CI flow, so we put them into a separate directory.
+		- The code in dist/windows/mcode is special code needed to build mcode in windows. mcode is supported on Linux (32/64-bit) and Windows (32-bit).

 Mcode backend
 =================